amankalra4/zomato-clone/README.md

 - It also helped to have good UI experience by not having pagination but having infinite scroll.

 3. Debouncing
-- Used debouncing with the help of lodash.
+- Used debouncing with the help of lodash-es.

 4. SEO
 - Have used og meta tags to have a good SEO performance.